developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ------

-See the [Special Features Guide](../features) for information about Kiosk Mode, device logging and other special EHS features and behaviors.
+See the [Special Features Guide](../features) for information about Kiosk Mode, Privileged Settings and other special EHS features and behaviors.